3DprintFIT/miPrinter/README.md

-miPrinter
+μPrinter
 =========

-Foldable micro RepRap printer
+Foldable micro RepRap printer.
+Not ready for production.

+To rebuild the parts, run sources/build.sh.